softchris/golang-book/02-data-types/02-structs /README.md

 # Go from the beginning - Structs

+In this chapter, we will learn about structs.
+A struct is a complex data type capable of holding many fields.
+It can also be extended to hold behavior.

+##  Pre-Lecture Quiz

+TODO

+## Introduction

+This chapter will cover:

+- Declaring and inspecting a struct.
+- Embedding a struct within another struct.
+- Adding implementations to structs.

+## Why structs

 Lets start with a simple scenario, you have an account balance.
 You might store it in a variable like so:

 ```go